beastly-eve/zorkish-sugarcube/README.md

 If you want to add persistent actionable objects that can work on any passage, create a PassageFooter and place them in there with a separate `<<passageactions $var >>` macro tag.

-This includes actions on inventory items, so if you have an inventory item that you want actionable when it's in the inventory use code like this in your PassageFooter.
+This includes actions on inventory items, so if you have an inventory item that you want actionable (including being able to DROP it or FORGET it) when it's in the inventory use code like this in your PassageFooter.
+Include a separate `passageactions` inside the `if` statement that checks if each inventory item is in the inventory.

+In general, you should make one of these for every inventory item or your game may behave a little strangely.

 ```javascript
 <<if $inventory.has('a cherry pie')>>